Connect with us

 Gilas had won the inaugural tournament on home soil in 2019, claimed bronze in 2021, and finished as runners-up in the 2023 edition in Cambodia.

-In the battle for bronze, a Joseph Eriobu two-pointer gave the Philippines a slim 12-10 lead before Malaysia uncorked a decisive 5-1 run — punctuated by back-to-back two-pointers from Zi Fueng Chang — to take a three-point, 15-12 lead.
+In the battle for bronze, a Joseph Eriobu two-pointer gave the Philippines a slim 12-10 lead.
+But Malaysia uncorked a decisive 5-1 run — punctuated by back-to-back two-pointers from Zi Fueng Chang — to take a three-point, 15-12 lead.

 Malaysia maintained a three-point advantage before Gilas mounted a late rally, banking on two consecutive inside hits by Ange Kouame and Joseph Sedurifa to narrow the gap within one point, 19-20, with under 1:30 remaining to play.

-However, Malaysia’s strong start proved to be insurmountable to overcome as Chun Hong Ting delivered the final blow to the Philippines’ medal aspirations, sinking the game-winning layup.
+However, Malaysia’s strong start proved to be insurmountable to overcome.
+Chun Hong Ting delivered the final blow to the Philippines’ medal aspirations, sinking the game-winning layup.

-In their semifinals defeat to a youthful Singapore side, the Philippines showed signs of life after overcoming an early four-point, 10-14 deficit en route to tying the match at 17-all behind consecutive inside hits by Kouame and Sedurifa.
+In their semifinals defeat to a youthful Singapore side, the Philippines showed signs of life.
+The team overcame an early four-point, 10-14 deficit en route to tying the match at 17-all behind consecutive inside hits by Kouame and Sedurifa.

 However, a clutch three-point spurt by Duan Yang Xu — built on a two-pointer and a layup — sent Gilas down a precarious 18-20 hole with over two minutes left to play.

-The Nationals staged one last fight as back-to-back layups by Kouame and Pasaol tied the game at 20-all, but Liam Blakney muscled his way inside to drain the game-winning layup and book a championship clash with host team Thailand.
+The Nationals staged one last fight as back-to-back layups by Kouame and Pasaol tied the game at 20-all.
+However, Liam Blakney muscled his way inside to drain the game-winning layup and book a championship clash with host team Thailand.

 Before the knockout semifinals, Gilas built significant momentum after a 21-10 demolition of Laos earlier in the day to complete a Pool B sweep.